by Miranda Caley

 Erin Bearss, associate chief of family medicine at Sinai Health, who has led a team that delivered vaccines at long-term care and retirement homes;

-Lloyd K. Douglas, planning lead for the COVID-19 Regional Response team for Sioux Lookout First Nation Public Authority, as well as an incident commander;
+Lloyd K. Douglas, planning lead for the COVID-19 Regional Response team for Sioux Lookout First Nations Health Authority, as well as an incident commander;

 Shiran Isaacksz, vice-president of Altum Health & UHN Connected Care, who led the organization’s mobile vaccine rollout;